Juried Exhibition artists announced

-CHARLESTON -- The 21st biennial West Virginia Juried Exhibition will open at the Culture Center, State Capitol Complex in Charleston, at 2 p.m.
+CHARLESTON — The 21st biennial West Virginia Juried Exhibition will open at the Culture Center in the State Capitol Complex in Charleston at 2 p.m.
 Sunday, Nov.
-17. One hundred and one West Virginia artists were selected for the exhibit, which will feature 131 pieces, including painting, drawing, mixed media, craft, photography, digital art, sculpture and print.
+17. More than 100 West Virginia artists were selected for the exhibit, which will feature 131 pieces, including painting, drawing, mixed media, craft, photography, digital art, sculpture and print.
 Thirty-four counties are represented in the show.

 At the opening reception, the department will announce the exhibition award winners.
 Governor’s Award winners will receive $5,000 for their work.
 Awards of Excellence winners will receive $2,000 for their work.
 These are purchase awards, and the art will become part of the West Virginia State Museum permanent contemporary art collection.